 For those of us starting a pension in our 20s or 30s then (as you really should be!) then the cost of a comfortable retirement really isn’t as expensive as it could be.
 A couple that starts at 20 only needs to put away £65 a month each, which works out at just £3.25 per working day.
 In contrast a couple that starts in their 30s or 40s is looking at costs of £4.95 or £8.45 per day respectively.

 We get that these numbers still aren’t negligible - lots of us are feeling squeezed - but are they really that big in the broader context of day-to-day spending?

 Consider the price of a cup of coffee for instance, around £2.50 to £4 depending on where you buy.
 Put the same amount into your pension every working day, and you realise it really doesn’t cost that much to save.

 Some small sacrifices could bring big rewards, as we discovered last year, so if you’re panicking about your pension why not take a step back and see where you can trim?

-Be sure to check out the On A Budget section of our blog for more money-saving tips.
+Be sure to check out the Money Matters section of our blog for more money-saving tips.